fpagliughi/sockpp/README.md

     inet6_address
     tcp6_connector
     tcp6_acceptor
+    udp6_socket

 ### Unix Domain Sockets

-The same us true for local connection on *nix systems that implement Unix Domain Sockets.
+The same is true for local connection on *nix systems that implement Unix Domain Sockets.
 For that use the classes:

     unix_address
     unix_connector